turbot/steampipe-plugin-azuredevops/docs/tables/azuredevops_build_definition.md

   repository_id is null;
 ```

-### Get author details of a particular build definition
+### Get the author details of a particular build definition

 ```sql
 select